-The Health and Safety (First Aid) Regulations, 1981 cover all employees, teaching and non-teaching in schools and education establishments and require the employer to provide adequate and appropriate first aid equipment, facilities and people to enable immediate first aid to be rendered to their employees if they are injured or become ill at work.
-Pupils and students are not covered by the regulations, but these must still be considered.
+The Health and Safety (First Aid) Regulations, 1981 cover all employees, teaching and non-teaching in schools and education establishments, and require the employer to provide adequate and appropriate first-aid equipment, facilities and people to enable immediate first-aid to be rendered to their employees if they are injured or become ill at work.
+Pupils, students and visitors are not covered by the regulations, but these must still be considered when making provision for first aid.

-First aid must be available when employees, pupils and students are working elsewhere on school activities (including any off site activity such as educational visits).
+First aid must be available when employees, pupils and students are working elsewhere on school activities including any off-site activity such as educational visits.

-Headteachers shall undertake a first aid needs assessment to determine the schools required provision, taking into consideration the circumstances of the site, the workforce and the hazards and risks that may be present.
+Headteachers shall undertake a First Aid Needs Assessment to determine the schools required provision, taking into consideration the circumstances of the site, the workforce and the hazards and risks that may be present.